rjmeats/DailyRainfall/Notes/Daily_Rainfall_Form_Evolution_part_2.md

 <img src="./page_images/10000_10_45.met_office_address.jpg" style="width:400px">
 </p>

+The Met Office Annual Report 1945-47 mentions that the Climatological Branch (including the British Rainfall Organization) was at Harrow without giving a date for the move there.
+For two other departments, Instruments and the Library, the report gives August 1945 as the date of the move from Stonehouse to Harrow.

 #### Summer Time and Double Summer Time

 For several years in the 1940s, the UK operated on Double Summer Time - 2 hours ahead of GMT during the summer, and 1 hour ahead during the rest of the year.
 The Daily Rainfall form instructions for the period